Surgery on discrete groups: Collars

 In general, collar closures are not homeomorphic to product spaces.

 \begin{definition} The \emph{span} of a collar $C$ in $X$ is the set $\spn(C)$ of vertices of $X$ contained in collar closure of $C$. \end{definition}

-Let $C$ be a collar in a 2-complex $X$.
+Let $C$ be an open collar in a 2-complex $X$.
 The \emph{simplicial closure} of $C$ is is the union of all the open edges and open faces it intersects.

-We shall only consider collars in $X$ that are: \begin{enumerate} \item simplicially closed, in the sense that the image of the map $C$ coincide with the simplicial closure, and \item vertex free, in the sense that they do not intersect vertex set of $X$. \end{enumerate} From now on, by collar in a 2-complex $X$, we will mean an embedding $C\colon H\times (0,1)\to X$ that satisfies these two conditions.
+We shall only consider collars in $X$ that are: \begin{enumerate} \item simplicially closed, in the sense that the image of the map $C$ coincide with the simplicial closure, and \item vertex free, in the sense that they do not intersect vertex set of $X$. \end{enumerate} From now on, by collar in a 2-complex $X$, we refer to open collars $C\colon H\times (0,1)\to X$ that satisfies these two conditions.